 Known primarily for hosting the UVA men’s and women’s basketball games, JPJ Arena also hosts a ton of national chart-topping acts, boasting the largest arena capacity in the state of Virginia.
-Within recent years, JPJ has brought in Fall Out Boy, the Chainsmokers, Luke Bryan, the Kiss Reunion Tour and Dave Matthews.
+Within recent years, JPJ has brought in Fall Out Boy, the Chainsmokers, Luke Bryan, the Kiss Reunion Tour and the Dave Matthews Band.
 While many of the shows are pop and country-leaning, such big shows are extremely fun to witness.
 Click here for the upcoming schedule at John Paul Jones Arena.

-Along with the Jefferson Theater and the Southern Cafe, the Sprint Pavilion is managed by Starr Hill Presents/Red Light Management – the preeminent (and perhaps the only) music management and booking company in Charlottesville.
+Along with the Jefferson Theater and the Southern Cafe, the Ting Pavilion is managed by Starr Hill Presents/Red Light Management—the preeminent (and perhaps the only) music management and booking company in Charlottesville.
 The Pavilion handles many higher profile guests, such as Bon Iver, the Avett Brothers, Father John Misty, and more.
 They notably cater to more indie/folk/oldies fans than the pop acts that come to JPJ.
-Additionally, Sprint hosts a popular weekly concert series in the summer called Fridays after Five, featuring local and regional acts.
+Additionally, Ting hosts a long-running popular weekly concert series in the summer called Fridays after Five, featuring local and regional acts.
 Click here for the Ting Pavilion schedule.

 While it might be a slight step below the Pavilion in terms of shows with nationally recognized artists, the Jefferson is still a gem for fans of popular indie music.
 It boasts a diverse slate of various genres, as well.
 The theater has had many accomplished artists come through for a show, including Dr. Dog, Miguel, Eli Young Band, and Gary Clark Jr. The nearly 100-year-old venue’s setting is absolutely beautiful, having been fully restored a few years back—bringing new life to a true Charlottesville treasure.It’s a fantastic environment to catch a show, Here’s The Jeff’s upcoming schedule.